The Skatalites

 The Skatalites are a ska band from Jamaica.
-They played initially between 1963 and 1965, and recorded many of their best known songs in the period, including "Guns of Navarone."
-They also played on records by Prince Buster and backed many other Jamaican artists who recorded during that period, including Bob Marley & The Wailers, on their first single "Simmer Down."
+They played initially between 1963 and 1965, and recorded many of their best known songs in the period, including "Guns of Navarone".
+They also played on records by Prince Buster and backed many other Jamaican artists who recorded during that period, including Bob Marley & The Wailers, on their first single "Simmer Down".
 They reformed in 1983 and have played together ever since.

 History

 Before the Skatalites: 1954–1964

-The founders of the Skatalites were musicians Doreen Shaffer, Tommy McCook (died 1998), Rolando Alphonso (died 1998), Lester Sterling, Lloyd Brevett (died 2012), Lloyd Knibb (died 2011), Don Drummond (died 1969), Jah Jerry Haynes (died 2007), Jackie Mittoo (died 1990), and Johnny Moore (died 2008).
+The founders of the Skatalites were musicians Doreen Shaffer, Tommy McCook (died 1998), Rolando Alphonso (died 1998), Lester Sterling (died 2023), Lloyd Brevett (died 2012), Lloyd Knibb (died 2011), Don Drummond (died 1969), Jah Jerry Haynes (died 2007), Jackie Mittoo (died 1990), and Johnny Moore (died 2008).
 These musicians started to play together from 1955, when Kingston's recording studios started to develop.
 Tommy McCook was the first member of the band to record, though not for commercial release: he played with Don Hitchman's Group in 1953.
 Archie Lindo asked Hitchman to play a few tunes for his pioneer radio station, "ZQI", on their new equipment.
 Soon after that, sound system pioneer Stanley Motta began to operate his studio, where he recorded calypso and mento that were released on 78s.
 Rolando Alphonso was one of the first to record with him, probably in 1954.

 Though McCook was the first in the band to record, he did not participate in the recording sessions with the other nine musicians.
 He left Jamaica in 1954 for a jazz gig at the Zanzibar Club in Nassau, Bahamas.
 He returned to Jamaica in June 1962, and began playing regular jazz sessions around Kingston.

 Record producer Coxsone Dodd searched for jazz players around Kingston and was impressed by McCook's playing.
 Tommy McCook heard some ska, but initially resisted Dodd's offers to record and to lead a studio group, because he was a committed jazzman.
 In 1962, Dodd released I Cover The Waterfront (Port-O-Jam) with Roland Alphonso and Don Drummond, who did the solo and brass sections.
 In 1963, he released Jazz Jamaica From the Workshop (Port-O-Jam/Studio One), on which McCook played for the first time since returning to Jamaica.
 Don Drummond has two tunes on Jazz Jamaica and McCook has one, "The Answer".